michael-collins/feeling-responsive/collections/_assignments/project-2.md

 ### Constraints

 All assets used in the production of the work must be created by you, be appropriately licensed for use, or be appropriated in a transformative way that significantly alters the nature of the original asset.
 For example, you can use a texture pack you downloaded from a texture website, however, if you render an image of just a flat plane with the texture applied, this is not really creative transformation since the entirety of the image is work from someone else.
 Your transformation and contextualization is what's important.
 A render with a background that uses an image from Google image search (please don't do this) that comprises more than 50% of the work is also not really enough creative transformation.
 If someone reviews your work and says that the image's background is their favorite part of the image, you'll have to then explain how you didn't make the background, which is not a great situation to be in.

-### Frequently asked questions

-**Q: Do I have to use only 3D primitives in making this project?**

-**A:** No, you can interpret the project theme however you like.
-You could of course take a literal approach and use only primitives that are available in 3D software, but it may be more interesting to use a more conceptual approach and use complex models and materials that are conceptually something you've defined as a "primitive" for something else.
-Be sure to talk about this in your work statement.

-**Q: I'm having trouble coming up with a project concept.
-What do I do?**

-**A:** Don't panic, this is the hardest thing there is beyond learning technical production skills.
-First, look through the "inspiration" links to see what other artists and designers are doing.
-If that doesn't spark any ideas, download and try the concept development worksheet.
-Many people are able to generate ideas from this worksheet.
-If the worksheet isn't helping you come up with any ideas that you are interested in, the third recommendation I have is to use your environment to generate ideas for you.
-Through observation, ideas can come to you.
-To do this, write down everything you see, think and feel, and apply a filtering process to establish relationships between those things.
-This is part of a design thinking process, and there are many design thinking processes to choose from. _How_ you develop your concept doesn't matter, and _the concept_ itself doesn't matter.
-The important thing is that you are going through some kind of creative or generative process to articulate a concept, and can then respond to it by creating creative works.
-I often find that listening to other artists and designers talk about their process inspires my own.
-Often, the stranger the process, the more interesting the work is.

-[Here you can see Andrew Jones demoing Alchemy](https://www.youtube.com/watch?v=zYYSxZZzgjc), a drawing tool, to generate shapes for his character designs.